alpersad/LolTomes/README.md

 # LoL Tomes

 LoLTome is a Minecraft mod which adds new enchantments to the base game.
-This mod uses concepts such as event handling, vector mathematics and object-oriented design principles for its enchantment implementations.
+I began developing this mod as a form of practice to become familiar with Minecraft Forge's modding environment.
+In developing this mod, I primarily used concepts such as event handling, vector mathematics and object-oriented design principles.

 The mod contains the following enchantments:
 - [x] Ashe
 - [x] Blitzcrank
-- [ ] Cassiopeia
 - [x] Mundo
 - [x] Nasus
 - [x] Nidalee